ygk/mobile-spam/readme.md

 This is a growing collection of SPAM callers to mobile devices in the Kingston region.

-Oresently there are 106 caller-ids in the [vCard](https://github.com/ygk/mobile-spam/blob/master/spam.vcf).
+Presently there are 106 caller-ids in the [vCard](https://github.com/ygk/mobile-spam/blob/master/spam.vcf).

 ## Installation

-Regardless of your type of smartphone, send the `spam.vcf` file to your phone and click on it.
+Regardless of your type of smartphone, send the [`spam.vcf` vCard file](https://github.com/ygk/mobile-spam/blob/master/spam.vcf) to your phone and click on it.
 This will create a contact named `Spam`.

 ### on iOS